leviettien0207/region_growing_multi_seed/README.md

 # region_growing_multi_seed
-Multi seed version of region growing algorithm to segment each part of the boundary image
+Multi seed version of region growing algorithm to segment each part of the boundary image, and give each part a different label.

 ## Reference: